 3 Successful Pride Brand Campaigns in 2022

 Planning and executing a high-quality Pride campaign requires brands to clearly state their support for LGBTQIA+ community members.
-It’s about more than adding a rainbow hue to your logo — it requires time, effort, and research.
+It’s about more than adding a rainbow hue to your logo — it requires time, effort, and research to be truly diverse and inclusive.

 So, let’s discuss three brands that have rolled out effective Pride campaigns this year.